george-hawkins/micropython-wifi-setup/docs/NOTES.md

 ---

+The usage video was recorded with [ScreenCam](https://play.google.com/store/apps/details?id=com.orpheusdroid.screenrecorder) with the default settings.

+It was edited with [iMovie](https://www.apple.com/imovie/) and exported at 540p / medium quality / best compression.

+It was then cropped to size using this SuperUser StackExchange [answer](https://superuser.com/a/810524) like so:

+    $ ffmpeg -ss 20 -i wifi-setup2.mp4 -vframes 10 -vf cropdetect -f null -
+        Stream #0:0(und): Video: h264 (High) ...
+960x540 ...
+    [Parsed_cropdetect_0 @ 0x7fa729e00f00] x1:327 x2:632 ... crop=304:528:328:6
+    $ ffplay -vf crop=304:540:328:0 wifi-setup3.mp4
+    $ ffmpeg -i wifi-setup3.mp4 -vf crop=304:540:328:0 output.mp4

+For whatever reason the suggested cropping was a little over aggressive (6 pixels at top and bottom) so I manually adjusted the values.

+---

 Installing MicroPython with `pyenv` is very convenient.
 However 1.12 is not installable until PR [#1587](https://github.com/pyenv/pyenv/pull/1587) is merged.

 And on macOS you _may_ have to set `PKG_CONFIG_PATH` and `LDFLAGS` as shown in `pyenv` issue [#1588](https://github.com/pyenv/pyenv/issues/1588).